 The Inspire Challenge is CGIAR’s signature digital innovation process.
 It leverages the global footprint and deep food security subject matter expertise of CGIAR with expert industry partners to link digital technologies to impact in developing economies.

 The winners and finalists of the 2020 Inspire Challenge are presented below.
-The winners were announced during the virtual Big Data in Agriculture Convention “Digital Dynamism for Adaptive Food Systems” on 19-23 October.
+Seven winners were awarded US$100,000 each during the virtual Big Data in Agriculture Convention “Digital Dynamism for Adaptive Food Systems” on 19-23 October.

 An Inspire 2020 winning project that proposes to develop a mobile app called Croppie to generate large volumes of ground-truthing photographic data from farmers in Peru and Uganda and train an AI/ML model that will generate predictive yield insights in actionable formats, for more effective planning, risk management and resilience.